<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 1. Go For a Walk

 Whether it’s around the block at home or just a stroll through the parking garage at work, detaching from the desk can really free your mind.
-Plus, the CDC says walking will help you live longer, so what have you got to lose?
+Plus, the American Heart Association says that walking more can help reduce fatality risks.
+So, take some time to walk for your physical health!

 2. Eliminate Distractions